Sedimentation Dynamics of Bodies with Two Planes of Symmetry

+Non-spherical particles are often modelled as ellipsoids to account for their orientation degrees of freedom.
+But ellipsoids sediment with persistent horizontal drift.
+We show that only a very narrow class of di-bilaterals, which includes ellipsoids, can show persistent drift.
+Moreover we prove that generic bodies displaying quasi-periodic motion cannot show persistent drift (see Supplemental Material).
+Our study is a strong indication that di-bilaterals, which can exhibit settling, drifting, helical and quasi-periodic motion, are a far better model of achiral bodies than ellipsoids, capable of explaining a range of sedimentation behaviour. \hj{Elastic fibers provide a natural setting for observing di-bilateral sedimentation \cite{PhysRevLett.94.148104}}.

 Our interest is in the sedimentation of a single {\it achiral} body in {\it zero background flow}.
-Ellipsoids have been well-studied, and we go a step further by letting go of only one of the symmetries.
-We opt for bodies with two planes of symmetry, which support a particularly simple translation-rotation coupling, unlike ellipsoids, which have none.
-We show that all bodies of this description fall into one of three classes: settlers, drifters and flutterers, as we term them.
-Settlers asymptotically adopt an orientation and fall vertically, while drifters asymptotically attain a constant velocity with both horizontal and vertical components.
-Flutterers are the most interesting, showing quasiperiodic or periodic, but never chaotic, motion.
-We show that the dynamics is completely described by an overlaying of Floquet dynamics in one of the horizontal projections of the body-fixed coordinates on the periodic dynamics of the vertical projections.
-Our predictions are supported by recent experiments on a U-shaped disk \cite{miara2024dynamics} which falls into our class of flutterers.
-We design a set of bodies containing settlers, drifters and flutterers, and obtain their resistance matrix, which relates the external forces to particle motion, numerically by the boundary integral method.
-The design involves replacing the circular cross-section of a bent capsule by a concavo-convex one (see figure \ref{fig:bodyOrient}).
-We shall return to this specific set of bodies later but our derivation and findings hold for any body with two planes of symmetry.
+We opt for di-bilaterals, which support simple translation-rotation coupling (TRC), unlike ellipsoids.
+We show that all such bodies fall into one of three classes: settlers, drifters and flutterers.
+Settlers asymptotically align one of their principal axes along gravity and fall vertically, while drifters fall obliquely at constant speed.
+Flutterers are the most interesting, showing quasi-periodic or periodic, but never chaotic, motion.
+We show that their motion is completely described by an overlaying of Floquet dynamics in the horizontal, onto periodic dynamics in the vertical direction.
+We design a set of di-bilaterals (see figure 1) and obtain their resistance matrices, which relate the external forces to particle motion, numerically by the boundary integral method.

-In the over-damped limit where we work, gravity acting on the body is balanced by the viscous drag.
-The Stokesian dynamics is conveniently written in the body-fixed coordinate system of unit vectors $\{\boldsymbol{p}_1, \boldsymbol{p}_2, \boldsymbol{p}_3\}$ shown in figure 1, as
+In the over-damped limit where we work, gravity is balanced by viscous drag.
+The Stokesian dynamics is conveniently written in the body-fixed coordinate system of unit vectors $\{\boldsymbol{p}_1, \boldsymbol{p}_2, \boldsymbol{p}_3\}$ (see figure 1), as \cite{happel2012low, thorp2019motion, miara2024dynamics}: